Drealine/WLLDriver/README.md

     wl_apisecret = NN #By creating API Key, you've also an API Secret wl_stationid = NN  #Check your station ID by using the method explain before wl_archive_interval = 5 #Be carefull by set this because it depending on your subscription on Weatherlink.com.
-Please use the same that config on weewx.conf
+Please use the same that config on weewx.conf time_out = 10 #Set this for timeout of Weatherlink.com and WLL module
 ```

 Credits :